RomainTT/yapyseq/doc/devdoc.md

 This kind of sequence is hardly detectable (but not impossible) by yapyseq.
 User must be aware of this danger.

-### Sequence variables of a sequence

-A sequence can hold a certain amount of variables possesses by the `SequenceRunner`.
-These variables can only be referenced in the sequence file.
-Node functions cannot use them directly, but some sequence variables can be given to them through arguments.
-Only copies of variables are given to functions not references themselves to prevent conflicting accesses to a same variables.

-Sequence variables are fully managed by the `SequenceRunner`: creation, transfer, deletion, update.
-This avoids access conflicts to sequences variables, because there is only one thread which modifies them: the thread of the `SequenceRunner`.

-There are different kinds of sequence variables:
-  * Built-in variables, created and managed by yapyseq.
-For instance, the return value of nodes.
-They are read-only for users.
-  * User constants, defined in the sequence file or given by user when he runs the sequence.
-For instance, a comment about the run.
-They are read-only for users.
-  * On-the-fly variables, created during the run of the sequence, for instance to manage loop counts.
-These variables are managed in special nodes of type `variable`.
-In these nodes, a dictionary is given to create/update the variables.
-In this dictionary, keys are the name of the variables and values are Python statements that will be evaluated and stored in their corresponding variable.
-These special nodes do not allow to modify built-in variables and user constants.

-All of these variables can be used in conditions of transitions.

-List of built-in variables:
-  * returns: Return values of every nodes (last run only) A dedicated data structure is used to store the result of a node function.
-      It contains the exception if it raised one, and the return object.
-      Datastructure:

-          result
-              result.returned
-              result.exception
-                  result.exception.is_raised
-                  result.exception.name
-                  result.exception.args

 ## Python expressions in sequence files

 There are two types of items in the sequence file for which the string value is